xenify-io/litepaper/README.md

 <br>

-Xenify's commitment to expanding its reach and enhancing its ecosystem is evident in its strategic deployment across various EVM chains.
-As the DeFi space continues to evolve, Xenify recognizes the importance of interoperability and the need to cater to diverse user bases across different chains.
-The following schedule provides a roadmap of Xenify's planned deployments, ensuring users are well-informed of the protocol's growth trajectory:
+In the ever-evolving DeFi landscape, bridging the gap between different chains is vital to serve a wide array of users effectively.
+In light of this, Xenify has meticulously scheduled deployments across various EVM chains to optimise accessibility and engagement as our ecosystem expands.
+This strategically phased, multi-chain approach underscores Xenify's unwavering commitment to interoperability, paving the way for an inclusive ecosystem that caters to a diverse range of chains and users.
+To ensure complete transparency and to provide our community with a clear understanding of our protocol's growth trajectory, we're pleased to present our detailed deployment schedule below:

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)